MCP setupIncluded on every plan

 Workflow fit

 The point is not another heavy interface.
-The point is to move specialist work into a separate MCP layer so your main IDE assistant has less context pressure and fewer wasted cycles.
+The point is to move specialist work into a separate MCP layer so your IDE has less context pressure and fewer wasted cycles.

 Claude Code